0

 • Hormones influence how strongly vascular risk factors affect the aging brain.

-• In women, menopause and limited estrogen exposure appear to increase vulnerability to vascular-related white matter damage.
+• In women, menopause and limited estrogen exposure appear to be associated with greater sensitivity to vascular-related white matter changes.

-• These findings support a more personalized approach to brain and cardiovascular risk management in midlife and beyond.
+• These findings support a more personalized approach to brain and cardiovascular wellbeing in midlife and beyond.

 The study: Hormonal Factors Moderate the Associations Between Vascular Risk Factors and White Matter Hyperintensities